To The Beijing Report Home

 Introduction to the Imperial Garden

-The Imperial Palace Garden was originally laid out during the construction of the Palace during the Yongle Reign,the Third Reign of the Ming Dynasty.
+The Imperial Palace Garden was originally laid out during the construction of the Palace during the Yongle Reign, the Third Reign of the Ming Dynasty (1368 A.D. - 1644 A.D.).
 It is counted as the main one of the three Gardens in the Palace.

-The three Palace Gardens are 1) The Garden of Peaceful Old Age, part of the retirement Palace of the Qianlong Emperor in the Eastern Inner Court, 2) the Garden of the Palace of Established Happiness, which is part of the Six Western Palaces of the Inner Court (not open to the public!), and 3) The Main Garden, the Imperial Garden.
+The three Palace Gardens are 1) The Garden of Peaceful Old Age, part of the retirement Palace of the Qianlong Emperor in the Eastern Inner Court, 2) the Garden of the Palace of Established Happiness, which is part of the Six Western Palaces of the Inner Court (not open to the public!), and 3) The Main Garden, the Imperial Garden (Yu Huan Yuan ; 御花园).

-The Imperial Garden is relatively small and surprisingly compact in design.
-It is located in the extreme North of the Palace Museum Grounds, underneath and inside of ShenWu Men - The Gate of Divine Might.
+Located within the extreme North of the Palace Museum Grounds, underneath and inside of ShenWu Men - The Gate of Divine Might it is part of the Inner Court (Nei Ting) the Innermost Forbidden City reserved

 Go to www.drben.net webring